mnipper/isurvey/README.md

     Isurvey::Answer.all

-All of the properties available through the iSurvye API are also available through the gem.
+All of the properties available through the iSurvey API are also available through the gem.
 You obtain a property value by calling for it on the appropriate class; for example, Isurvey::Answer.all.first.screen_id would give you the screen_id of the first Answer.

 For questions, the available properties are: